emscripten-core/emscripten/site/source/docs/porting/pthreads.rst

 - Optionally, pass the linker flag ``-s PTHREAD_HINT_NUM_CORES=<integer>`` to choose what the function emscripten_num_logical_cores(); will return if navigator.hardwareConcurrency is not supported.
 If -1 is specified here, a popup dialog will be shown at startup to let the user specify the value that is returned here.
 This can be helpful in order to dynamically test how an application behaves with different values here.

 There should be no other changes required.
 In C/C++ code, the preprocessor check ``#ifdef __EMSCRIPTEN_PTHREADS__`` can be used to detect whether Emscripten is currently targeting pthreads.

+.. note:: It is not possible to build one binary that would be able to leverage
+    multithreading when available and fall back to single threaded when not.
+The best you can do is two separate builds, one with and one without threads, and pick between them at runtime.

 Additional flags
 ================